Multisample DNA + Protein#

 2. Clone for line plot: If one of the line-plot visualizations is selected, only one clone can be shown at a time.
 This determines which one is plotted.

-3. X-axis features: If you would prefer to only plot a subset of the data (chromosomes or genes), you can select which chromosomes/genes you would like plotted with this function.
+3. X-axis features: To plot a subset of the data (chromosomes or genes), select which chromosomes/genes should be plotted with this function.
 Chromosomes can be selected for ‘positions’ type plots, and Genes can be selected for ‘genes’ type plots.

 # CNV workflow to filter, normalize and estimate ploidy